 Our customer service team at GrantWatch is fantastic and is always working diligently to help our customers get the information they need.
 Everyday phone calls and online chats are answered so that people can get that information.
 And unfortunately, a call (and a question) that we hear all too often is regarding schemes mentioning grants that seem too good to be true.

 Grant scams are horrible, and often target vulnerable populations and older adults, making them especially evil.
 They often seem to be legitimate.
 Similar to other scams, these scammers offer up some kind of incentive to entice the individual to give up detailed personal information and pay some sort of fee to receive the “grant.”

 Here are a few reminders every individual, nonprofit, and small business should have:

 - You do not need to pay to receive a grant: If anyone tells you that you have to pay to receive a grant that you have “won” this should immediately make you suspicious.
 This is not how it works, and it’s probably a red flag that it is a scam.
 Anyone who tells you to pay a fee before getting funds is running a scam, don’t fall for it.

-- Always check the funding source to make sure it’s legitimate: Grants can be awarded by a variety of organizations, namely state governments, the federal governments, or foundations.
+- Always check the funding source to make sure it’s legitimate: Grants can be awarded by a variety of organizations, namely state governments, federal governments, or foundations.
 If something seems suspicious, call up the funding source and find all relevant information, and if you think you are being scammed, then go ahead and report it.
-Often these kinds of scams might be quite distinct, but for many older adults, they may experience these nefarious practices by scammers.
+Often these kinds of scams might be quite distinct.
+However, for many older adults, it may be hard to recognize these scams.
 Make sure to always pass this information along to your parents and grandparents.